bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 `Autoregressive Autoencoders <link://slug/autoregressive-autoencoders>`__.
-As stated above, we impose (an arbitrary) ordering on the sub-pixels: top to bottom, left to right, R to G to B.  Given this, we want to make sure pixels :math:`\geq i` are "hidden" from pixel :math:`i`, we can accomplish this with *masks*.
-This is shown on the left side of Figure 1 where pixel :math:`i` only "reads" from its predecessors (the center image is the same thing for a larger multi-scale resolution).
-This can easily be generated using a "mask" that is element-wise multiplied by your convolution kernel.
+As stated above, we impose (an arbitrary) ordering on the sub-pixels: top to bottom, left to right, R to G to B.  Given this, we want to make sure input pixels :math:`\geq i` are "hidden" from output pixel :math:`i`, and we can accomplish this with *masks*.
+This is shown on the left side of Figure 1 where output pixel :math:`i` only "reads" from its predecessors (the center image is the same thing for a larger multi-scale resolution).
+This can easily be generated using a "mask" implemented as an element-wise multiplication with a convolution kernel.
 We'll talk about the implementation of this later on.

 .. figure:: /images/pixelcnn_mask.png
   :width: 600px